 Applying its environmental policies, the Group regularly sets a series of goals to achieve in order to optimize its environmental performance even further and to promote topics related to workplace safety and hygiene.
 For the Italian and Portuguese plants, the specific details of these objectives are set out in the EMAS Environmental Statement.
-The Group's performance and objectives are set out annually in the Sustainability Report. the year of the COVID-19 emergency: the company's response rethinking our spaces: ceramic slabs, a sustainable product for fast and sustainable renovation
+The Group's performance and objectives are set out annually in the Sustainability Report.

+rethinking our spaces: ceramic slabs, a sustainable product for fast and sustainable renovation